alusiani/rminuit2/README.md

 to be determined via measurements.
 The likelihood of a set of measurements is the product of the probability density of each individual measurement.
-The optimal Physics model parameters are the ones that mazimize the likelihood or, equivalently, minimize the regative logarithm of the likelihood (MLL).
+The optimal Physics model parameters are the ones that maximize the likelihood or, equivalently, minimize the negative logarithm of the likelihood (Minus Log-Likelihood, MLL).

 When Minuit2 minimizes a MLL function, it determines the optimal Physics model parameters and it also estimates the